-Drawing Production • 2 Credits
+Drawing Production w/ Lab • 3 Credits

 This course simulates actual drawing projects in a variety of disciplines such as: civil, structural, architectural, mechanical, and electrical.
 Students are expected to develop and manage large sets of drawings.
-Prerequisite: ENT 268 or instructor permission and concurrent enrollment in ENT 2711.
+Prerequisite: ENT 268 or instructor permission.